I Love Me (song)

 The music video for "I Love Me" was directed by Hannah Lux Davis and filmed in New York City.
 It was released on March 6, 2020, and features Lovato walking across a street with several references to moments in her career and personal life.
-The song peaked at number four in Hungary and number eighteen in the United States.
-Billboard named it the 67th best song of 2020.
+"I Love Me" was met with positive reviews from music critics, received several nominations at MTV awards and was named by Billboard as one of the best songs of the year.
+The song peaked at number four in Hungary, number 13 in Scotland, and number 18 in the United States.
+It earned a platinum certification by the Recording Industry Association of America (RIAA), double platinum in Brazil, and gold in Australia.

 Development and release

 "I Love Me" was written by Lovato alongside Anne-Marie, Jennifer Decilveo, Sean Douglas, Alex Niceforo, Keith Sorrells and Warren "Oak" Felder and produced by the latter three.
 According to Anne-Marie, she co-wrote the song with other songwriters in 2019 before Lovato heard it and recorded it.
 In an interview on The Ellen DeGeneres Show, Lovato described the track as "fun and lighthearted" with a "positive, upbeat message".

 On March 2, 2020, she announced via Instagram that her new single "I Love Me" would be released four days later, attaching the cover art to the post.
 The artwork is a blurry picture of Lovato wearing a red jacket on a city street with the title of the single in the left upper corner.
 Lovato had previously used the title of the single as a hashtag for another Instagram picture on February 24.
 "I Love Me" music video and song was released on March 6, 2020, on both digital download and streaming platforms, as the original lead single from her seventh studio album Dancing with the Devil... the Art of Starting Over but was scrapped.
 Four days later, limited edition alternative cover signed CD singles of the song were made available for purchase for twenty-four hours via Lovato's official online store, On March 12, vinyls with a different alternative cover were released for approximately four hours.
 On May 5, 2020, an emo version of the song featuring punk rock drummer Travis Barker was announced for release the next day.